-Active Area G2 and Continued Clay Borrow Development: Area G2 Waste Filling Sequence has been divided into Phase 1, Phase 2 and Phase 3 for purposes of liner construction and certification.
+Active Area G2: Area G2 Waste Filling Sequence has been divided into Phase 1, Phase 2 and Phase 3 for purposes of liner construction and certification.
 The G2 Phase 1 area ties in with Area F2.
-As such the temporary clay covered slope over F2 CCR waste was removed for reuse.
+As such the temporary clay covered slope over F2 CCR waste had been removed for reuse.